 Since both communication and social challenges are part of the autism diagnosis, speech-language and behavioral therapy typically comprise the basis of an autism treatment program.
 The challenge for most specialists—and a frustration for most parents or guardians—is that no single, streamlined autism treatment program works for all children.

-If your child with autism is struggling to communicate using their words and you’re searching for verbal behavior therapy programs, contact Journey Autism & Behavioral Care Centers.
+If your child with autism is struggling to communicate using their words and you’re searching for verbal behavior therapy programs in Florida or Massachusetts, contact Journey ABA.
 Call 844.222.4513 or reach out to our team online to learn more.

 What Is Verbal Behavior Therapy?